First Visit

 The Comprehensive Periodontal Examination

 This appointment usually takes at least an hour and it may spill over into another appointment where you and Dr. Young will discuss the findings in more detail.
-He am a strong believer that you are best helped by him when you understand your problems AND know what to do about them, both in the short and long terms.
-In other words, most of the time, periodontal therapy is not passive.
-It isn’t just about Dr. Young fixing your problems.
-It is more about the two of you doing what you can to enable you to achieve a level of health you currently may not have.
+He is a strong believer that you are best helped by him when you understand your problems AND know what to do about them, both in the short and long terms.
+If you want to know more about what he thinks on this subject, check out his blog.

 About Dental X-rays